liux2/RNN-on-wikitext2/README.md

 To run the project, navigate to `./src` and use commend `python lstm_pl.py` or `rnn_pl.py`.
 Alternatively, you can load the jupyter notebook.

+To view the result, run the commend `tensorboard --logdir ./lightning_logs/` in `./src`, or view in Colab.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE)